 If you are drowning in debt and you have 7 credit accounts getting worse everyday then I would suggest looking into your bankruptcy options.
 Bankruptcy wipes out most debt and a lot of times bankruptcy allows the person to keep everything they own.
 Life after bankruptcy is possible and many people...Read more »

 In the meantime, I am now going through a divorce, which has pushed me deep into debt and I am now considering bankcruptcy.
 I would however like to keep my student loans so that I can finish school.
-Will the student loan company drop me if I was already approved and I'm in the middle of school?
-Or...
+Will the student loan company drop me if I was already approved and I'm in the middle of...
 Read more »

 I have not had a school drop someone because they filed bankruptcy, at least with my prior clients.
 Bankruptcy would wipe out your unsecured debts, however, as you may know most tax debt and student loans are not and you would still pay those back.
 You may be able to do a chapter 7 bankruptcy and...Read more »